grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

-In this case, the integer numbers can really be “any" -- the described relationship between input and output is independent of the actual values we use.
+In this case, the integer numbers can really be "any" -- the described relationship between input and output is independent of the actual values we use.
 As indicated in one of the previous chapters, this is the canonical case where Constrained Non-Determinism applies.

 Sometimes, however, objects exhibit different behaviors based on what is passed to their constructor and to their methods (OK, we also have static methods and singletons.
 Longer discussion on those will be included in one of the next chapters -- for now we can safely ignore them).
 For example, in our application we may have a licensing policy where a feature is allowed to use only if the license is valid, and denied after it has expired.
 Another example would be that some shops are open from 10:00 to 18:00, so if we had a query in our application whether the shop is currently open, we would expect it to be answered differently based on what the current time is.